MooersLab/voice-in-plus-contractions/README.md

+# voice-in-plus-contractions:

+## Purpose
-# voice-in-plus-contractions: Expand English contractions automatically when using Voice In Plus for dictation.
+Expand English contractions automatically when using Voice In Plus for dictation.